camillac/holmies/README.md

 ## statement of problem
 what is the boolean value of the statement
-  "it is possible to make a path from start to treasure"?
+  "it is possible to make a path from explorer's current position to treasure"?

 ## recursive abstraction
 When I'm asked